robertsilen/gld/README.md

 Just try: `gld -v`

-# What happens if the mysql server goes down ?
+# What happens if the mysql/mariadb server goes down ?

 Depending on the configuration of gld, the server can refuse to answer or send a 'dunno' response, which will likely accept the mails.